How Pediatric Occupational Therapy Can Help Special Children

 Different Types of Occupational Therapy and Benefits

-Occupational therapy encompasses various specialized areas, each with its unique focus and benefits.
+The occupational therapy extends to the diverse occupational sectors which are each a stand alone specialized focusing on their own benefits.
 The following is the Classification of OT along with its benefits:

-• Geriatric Occupational Therapy.
-Targeted at the elderly, this type of therapy helps seniors maintain independence, adapt to age-related changes, and improve their quality of life.
+4. Geriatric Occupational Therapy: It is aimed at the elderly population, this combined approach of therapy allows them to continue living independently, correspond with age-related changes, and improve the general quality of their life.

 Which Common Conditions That Occupational Therapists Treat the Most?